onflow/docs/docs/evm/guides/wagmi.md

 Make sure to use `viem` version `2.9.6` or greater.
 This version contains flow EVM networks
 :::

-# Using Next.js and wagmi
+# Using Next.js and Wagmi

 This tutorial will guide you through creating a simple web application, connect to an EVM capable wallet and interact with the "HelloWorld" smart contract to get and set greetings.
 We will not dive into managing transactions.